Eurasian sparrowhawk: Distribution and habitat

 A widespread species throughout the temperate and subtropical parts of the Old World, the Eurasian sparrowhawk is resident or breeds in an estimated global range of 23600000 km2 and had an estimated population of 1.5 million birds in 2009.
 Although global population trends have not been analysed, numbers seem to be stable, so it has been classified as being of least concern by IUCN.
 The race granti, with 100 pairs resident on Madeira and 200 pairs on the Canary Islands, is threatened by loss of habitat, egg-collecting and illegal hunting, and is listed on Annex I of the European Commission Birds Directive.
 It is one of the most common birds of prey in Europe, along with the common kestrel and common buzzard.
 The Norwegian and Albanian populations are declining and, in many parts of Europe, Eurasian sparrowhawks are still shot.
 However, this low-level persecution has not affected the populations badly.
-In the UK, the population increased by 108% between 1970–2005, but saw a 1% decline over 1994–2006.
+In the UK, the population increased by 108% between 1970 and 2005, but saw a 1% decline over 1994–2006.
 In Ireland it is the most common bird of prey, breeding even near the city centre of Dublin, where it frequents parks and large gardens.

 This species is prevalent in most woodland types in its range, and also in more open country with scattered trees.
 Eurasian sparrowhawks prefer to hunt the edges of wooded areas, but migrant birds can be seen in any habitat.
 The increased proportion of medium-aged stands of trees created by modern forestry techniques have benefited Accipiter nisus, according to a Norwegian study.
-Unlike its larger relative the northern goshawk, it can be seen in gardens and in urban areas and will even breed in city parks if they have a certain density of tall trees.
+Unlike its larger relative the Eurasian Goshawk, it can be seen in gardens and in urban areas and will even breed in city parks if they have a certain density of tall trees.

 Eurasian sparrowhawks from colder regions of northern Europe and Asia migrate south for the winter, some to north Africa (some as far as equatorial east Africa) and India; members of the southern populations are resident or disperse.
 Juveniles begin their migration earlier than adults and juvenile females move before juvenile males.
 Analysis of ringing data collected at Heligoland, Germany, found that males move further and more often than females; of migrating birds ringed at Kaliningrad, Russia, the average distance moved before recovery (when the ring is read and the bird's whereabouts reported subsequently) was 1,328 km for males and 927 km for females.

 A study of Eurasian sparrowhawks in southern Scotland found that ringed birds which had been raised on "high grade" territories were recovered in greater proportion than birds which came from "low grade" territories.
 This suggested that the high grade territories produced young which survived better.
 The recovery rate also declined with increased elevation of the ground.
 After the post-fledging period, female birds dispersed greater distances than did males.